Samuel Thomson

+Illustration of Samuel Thomson published in a 1909 book, based on an earlier painting by an anonymous artist.

 Samuel Thomson (9 February 1769 – 5 October 1843) was a self-taught American herbalist and botanist, best known as the founder of the alternative system of medicine known as "Thomsonian Medicine" or "Thomsonianism", which enjoyed wide popularity in the United States during the early 19th century.

 Early life

 Thomson was born in Alstead, New Hampshire, the second-eldest of six children.
 His father, John Thomson, was a farmer and the family lived in a remote country area which Thomson described as a "wilderness".
 Both of his parents were Unitarians.

-From a young age he became curious about the various plants which he saw growing in the countryside and their medicinal uses.
-Much of his early knowledge was acquired from a local widow woman, who had acquired a reputation as a healer because of her skill with herbal remedies.
-Thomson also used to sample the plants he found growing in the wild—in this way he discovered Lobelia, which became an important remedy in the system of medicine he later founded.
-Unaware of the medicinal properties of the plant, Thomson used to trick other boys into eating it, which caused them to vomit because of its emetic nature.
+From a young age he became curious about various plants and their medicinal uses.
+Much of his early knowledge was acquired from a local widow who had acquired a reputation as a healer by applying herbal remedies.
+Thomson also used to sample the plants he found growing in the wild, including Lobelia which became important in the system of medicine he later founded.
+Unaware at first of the medicinal properties of the plant, Thomson used to trick other boys into eating it, which caused them to vomit because of the leaves' emetic effect.

+A contemporary illustration of Thomson from a book published at Boston in 1822.

 At the age of sixteen he had hoped to study with a local "root" doctor (at that time there was no official licensing of the medical profession) but his parents did not think he had the education and could not spare him from his work.
 Thus, he became resigned to his life as a farm laborer.
 At the age of nineteen, while he was chopping wood, his ankle sustained a severe injury which, despite the ministration of a local doctor, refused to heal.
 His condition worsened and the family feared for his life.
 He decided to treat the wound himself with a comfrey root and turpentine plaster—after some weeks he was able to make a recovery.

 At the age of 21, Samuel's father left for Vermont, placing Samuel in charge of the farm and leaving his mother and sister in his care.
 Soon after, his mother became ill with measles, and in spite of the efforts of several doctors, Samuel's mother died when the measles turned into "galloping consumption".
 When Samuel also became ill with measles, he cured himself using herbal remedies.

 One year later, Thomson married Susanna Allen on July 7, 1790, in Keene, New Hampshire.
 After the birth of their first child, Susanna became very ill, and a parade of seven conventional doctors were unable to cure her.
 Samuel arranged for two "root doctors" to treat his wife, who returned to health the next day.
 Thomson and Susanna went on to have eight children.